-Dr. Partha Roy is an Assistant Professor of Bioengineering and Pathology at the University of Pittsburgh.
-Dr. Roy received his Ph.D. in Biomedical Engineering from the University of Texas Southwestern Medical Center in 1997.
+Dr. Partha Roy is an Associate Professor of Bioengineering and Pathology at the University of Pittsburgh and is a Member of the University of Pittsburgh Cancer Institute and the Womenís Cancer Research Center.

 Dr. Partha Roy